Dr. Richard Drew

 The research award is significant because it is a university-wide award, not limited to any one school or department.
 The recipient was nominated by faculty colleagues from across the university.
 Drew is the inaugural recipient of the award.

 Drew holds a PharmD and MS in pharmacy from the University of North Carolina at Chapel Hill.
-He also completed a BS in pharmacy from the University of Rhode Island.
-Drew is a board certified pharmacotherapy specialist with added qualifications in infectious diseases.
+He completed a BS in pharmacy from the University of Rhode Island.
 He is also a fellow of the American College of Clinical Pharmacy.